| | BUILDING PERSPECTIVES WITH LIMITED RESOURCES IN A RACE

 collecting in terms of improved monitoring, active defense, and better

 decision-making, you might as well not have the intelligence at all.
-With these three elements in place–context, attribution, and

 action–threat intelligence can accomplish its essential goals: assist